PreSales & Sales Career Coaching

 A tech sales position involves selling technology products or services to clients.
 This could be software, hardware, or cloud-based solutions.
 The goal is to help businesses solve their problems using technology.

 Tech sales professionals are key members of the sales team.
-They are often the first point of contact for potential customers interested in a product or service.
+They are often the first point of contact for potential customers interested in a technology product or service.
 They also have the closest relationship with existing clients.

 There are different types of tech sales jobs, each with unique responsibilities and career paths.
 Let's break them down into three main categories:

-Pre-sales roles focus on identifying potential customers and creating interest in the product or service.
+Sales Development roles focus on identifying potential customers and creating interest in the product or service.
 These positions involve customer research, lead generation, and initial contact with prospects.

-Pre-sales job titles include Tech Sales Representative (TSR) and Sales Development Representative (SDR).
-These are usually entry-level tech sales opportunities.
 Tech sales reps move leads through the sales pipeline toward other tech sales professionals, like Account Executives, who have more experience closing the deal.

-Selling Titles
+Closer Titles

 As its name suggests, selling roles are all about closing deals and doing the actual product selling.
-These professionals engage directly with prospects, present solutions, and negotiate terms.
+These professionals engage directly with prospects, present solutions, and negotiate contract terms.

 Post-Sales Titles